expo/expo/docs/versions/v26.0.0/guides/configuring-ota-updates.md

 ## Manual Updates

-In standalone apps, is also possible to turn off automatic updates, and to instead control updates entirely within your JS code.
+In standalone apps, it is also possible to turn off automatic updates, and to instead control updates entirely within your JS code.
 This is desirable if you want some custom logic around fetching updates (e.g. only over Wi-Fi).

 Setting `updates.checkAutomatically` to `"ON_ERROR_RECOVERY"` in app.json will prevent Expo from automatically fetching the latest update every time your app is launched.
 Only the most recent cached version of your bundle will be loaded.
 It will only automatically fetch an update if the last run of the cached bundle produced a fatal JS error.